loopystudios/bevy-shell-template/README.md

   - If the repo name is the same as the repo owner, this should be `/`, otherwise, it will should be `/<repository-name>/` (e.g. `/bevy-shell-template/`)
 - *Optional*: Delete the [DockerHub GitHub Action](.github/workflows/release-dockerhub.yml), as you probably don't need it.
 - [Cut a release](#release-cutting) and wait for pipeline completion
-- On your GitHub fork, visit Settings > Pages
+- On your GitHub template repo, visit Settings > Pages
 - Select `gh-pages` branch from the dropdown menu and press "Save".

   <img src="https://user-images.githubusercontent.com/20546772/184507297-e0f7ff46-57e6-4329-9a79-f2d5ceb5d97a.png" width="600" height="auto"/>